noelwelsh/noelwelsh.com/posts/2020-07-18-bowling-in-fp.md

 ---
-title: Scoring Ten-Pin Bowling with FP
+title: Scoring Ten-Pin Bowling with Algebraic Data and Finite State Machines
 ---

 I recently led a training session where we implemented the [rules for scoring ten-pin bowling][bowling-case-study] in Scala.
-This is an interesting case study.
-It's small enough that you can pick up the rules in a few minutes, but the dependencies between frames makes calculating the score non-trivial.
-I found it interesting enough that I implemented [my own solution][implementation] and decided to write up my process here.
+It makes for a good case study.
+It’s small enough that you can pick up the rules in a few minutes, but the dependencies between frames makes calculating the score non-trivial.
+I decided to implement [my own solution][implementation] which turned into an interesting exercise in algebraic data and finite state machines.
+In this post I'll describe my implementation and my process for developing it.

 For my implementation I solely focused on scoring the game.
 I didn't implement any parsing code, as that part of the problem didn't interest me.